paulross/xmlwriter/README.md

 This is rather nice. ``XmlWrite.cpp`` is written in C++11 and reads almost like Python.
 ``XmlWrite.cpp`` is 284 lines of code compared to the original pure Python implementation of around 300 lines (if you ignore the documentation strings).
 Of course you have the header file ``XmlWrite.h`` (145 lines) but this is pretty simple and generally does not change much over time.
-There is some additional code to do base64 encoding/decoding that C++ needs, Python does not as it is in the standard library so I am ignoring that here.
+There is some additional C++ code to do base64 encoding/decoding that C++ needs, Python does not need this of course as it is in the Python standard library.

 Then there is the ``cXmlWrite.cpp`` file that is the pybind11 interface, this is about 120 lines (ignoring documentation strings).
 Of course it is written in pybind11 style that takes a little getting used to but is perfectly readable.